kontext-hq/documentation/docs/iOS-quickstart.md

 # iOS SDK Setup

-!!! info "Just starting with Android?"

-    Check out our Android SDK Setup guide.

 !!! tip "Upgrade to 2.5.1+"

      A number the methods and classes below were recently added in our 3.5.1 SDK.
 Make sure you have updated to this version.

 ### Required For Setup

-- [A Kontext Account](https://kontext.in/) if you do not already have one
+- [A Kontext Account](https://app.kontext.in/) if you do not already have one
 - Your Kontext App ID, available in [Keys & IDs](https://documentation.kontext.in/docs/accounts-and-keys#section-app-id)
 - An iOS Push Certificate.
-[Generate one here using our provisionator tool](https://documentation.kontext.in/docs/generate-an-ios-push-certificate).
+[Generate one here](/iOS/push-certificate).
 - An iOS device (iPhone, iPad, iPod Touch) to test on.
 The Xcode simulator doesn't support push notifications so you must test on a real device.
 - A Mac with a new version of Xcode

 ### 1. Add Notification Service Extension

 **1.1** In Xcode Select `File` > `New` > `Target...`

 **1.2** Select `Notification Service Extension` then press `Next`.

 ### IMAGE